British Values at Berridge Primary

 At Berridge Primary School, these values are reinforced regularly and in the following ways:

 Democracy is an important value at our school.
-Pupils have the opportunity to have their ideas heard through our school council.
-The elections of members of the school council are based on pupil votes.
-Decisions and discussions are passed through school council to ensure views are expressed and decisions made democratically.
+Pupils have the opportunity to have their ideas heard through our class discussions where views are expressed and decisions made democratically.

 The Rule of Law: